 Go a bit further to Victoria Falls

 A visit to the Blue Mountains isn’t complete without seeing waterfalls.
 The most famous ones are Leura and Wentworth Falls.
 But you may want to go off the beaten track again and check out Victoria Falls, a dozen kilometres away from Blackheath.

-The Victoria Falls lookout, 400-metres away from the car park, is another lookout on the valley.
+The Victoria Falls lookout, 400-metres away from the car park, is another lookout over the valley.
 It’s nowhere as good as Pulpit Rock and you cannot see the falls from there.
 Although the drive on a crest was lovely, it’s not worth going all the way there just for the lookout.

 But if you feel like walking 3 kilometres on a steep track, you can get the opportunity to see the Victoria Cascades and Falls from the top of the falls to the bottom.